Can't Access a Wp-Admin Page

 Your Theme Caused the Problem

-If your theme has compatibility issues with the new WordPress version or something else has happened with it, it can also cause problems with accessing the login page.
-To fix this issue, deactivate the theme via FTP by renaming its folder, just as described in the previous paragraphs for plugins.
+If your theme is incompatible with a new WordPress version or has been modified incorrectly, it may prevent access to the login page.
+To fix this issue, deactivate the theme via FTP by renaming its folder—just as described earlier for plugins.

-There is a 500 Internal Server Error or a White Screen of Death
+500 Internal Server Error or White Screen of Death

-There can be several reasons for such errors.
-But the most frequent is insufficient memory.
-To fix it, edit the wp-config.php file via FTP.
-Find the WP_MEMORY_LIMIT line and change it to the bigger value.
-For example, if you have 128M, change it to 256M.
+These errors can have several causes, but the most common is insufficient memory.
+To fix this, open the wp-config.php file via FTP, locate the WP_MEMORY_LIMIT setting, and increase its value.
+For example, change it from 128M to 256M:

 define('WP_MEMORY_LIMIT', '256M');